Categories & Criteria

 Judges will be looking for entrants to:

-- Provide an overview of the rising star’s experience and work in Open Banking, Open Payments or Open Finance, including past roles, memberships and third-party organisation roles, and chief accomplishments
+- Provide an overview of the rising star’s experience and work in Open Banking or Open Finance, including past roles, memberships and third-party organisation roles, and chief accomplishments

 - Demonstrate how has the rising star contributed to the development and release of a product or service, or made significant improvements